The Difference Between Mineral and Chemical SunscreenApril 12, 2023

 Physical sunscreens should start working as soon as you apply them, whereas chemical sunscreens typically require about 20 minutes to become fully effective, according to Dr. Houshmand.

 The texture of physical sunscreen is typically denser, thicker and more opaque than chemical sunscreens, and can often appear chalky and leave a white cast, especially on darker skin tones (Dr. Vega recommends looking for one that’s tinted to avoid this).

 In addition, physical sunscreens tend to rub off more easily with sweat and water than chemical formulas.
 However, as mentioned earlier, the sun can naturally break down the barrier of chemical sunscreens, which means you’ll also have to reapply them throughout the day, even if you’re doing minimal activity outside.

 In terms of which is right for you, it really depends on your skin type, your lifestyle and your personal preference of texture and application method.
-You’ll find that some formulas will contain both chemical and physical blockers, which can help narrow down your pick — one example we’re currently loving is the CeraVe Hydrating Sheer Sunscreen for Face and Body SPF 30.
+Some formulas will contain both chemical and physical blockers, which can help narrow down your pick — one example we’re currently loving is the CeraVe Hydrating Sheer Sunscreen for Face and Body SPF 30.